 AED Device: Tips in Choosing The Best AED

 AED device or Automated External Defibrillator is lightweight, portable equipment used by emergency medical services and first responders to help victims of sudden cardiac arrest.
 It’s an easy to use medical device that can analyze the heart’s rhythm and, if necessary, deliver an electric shock, or defibrillation, to restore a normal heart rhythm.
 However, since AED only works on certain types of cardiac arrest, you should know what steps to take if it indicates that an electrical shock isn’t required, but the person remains unresponsive.
-Even though it is designed not to deliver a shock unless the victim is in a shockable rhythm, it could cause harm if not used properly.
+Improper pad placement can cause minor skin burns or ineffective shocks, and touching the patient during shock delivery may expose rescuers to mild electrical injury.

 If your organization has decided to purchase and set up an Automated External Defibrillator (AED) in your environment, you’re joining the ranks of well-prepared public settings everywhere.
 From schools to airports to shopping malls and workplaces, AEDs are becoming the norm in well-equipped, safe public environments worldwide.
 Having an AED at your fingertips in the case of a cardiac arrest emergency will make your organization one of the leaders in proactive health care, and adding this type of equipment to your setting is a great asset to have.